 Furthermore, the weak integral and effective state presence, lacking state service and the provision of security, justice, the empowerment of leaders and authorities, and the stimulation of economic development, opens up for armed groups that struggle for the control of illegal economies.
-An expression of this is that homicide rates in some of these regions117 registered by the national police during 2017 surpassed the numbers registered in 2016 by about 1,000 per cent.
-This while the number of massacres increased from 11 cases in 2017 to 29 cases in 2018118.
+An expression of this is that homicide rates in some of these regions registered by the national police during 2017 surpassed the numbers r egistered in 2016 by about 1,000 per cent.
+This while the number of massacres increased from 11 cases in 2017 to 29 cases in 2018.
 This situation also led some civilians to seek support from illegal groups as a form of protection.

 Elaborating on the substitution of illegal crops, much indicates that the State and the international community place too much focus on eradication as opposed to long-term substitution and sustainable incorporation into the legal economies - including capacity building and the access to markets.
 There is a historic opportunity of over a hundred thousand coca growers ready for change that cannot go missed, but runs the risk of doing so by focussing on eradication instead of substitution.
 Communities interested in substitution have been subject to forced eradication pushing some of them back into the hands of illegal armed groups and criminal gangs.
 Also, communities, Government officials and staff of international organisations supporting substitution, have suffered threats, kidnappings and killings on part of these groups.
 OHCHR recommends a shift from measuring the area of eradicated coca plantations to measuring successful substitution.
 This would also be in line with the peace agreement as it relates to successful substitution and not eradication.
-119 Unfortunately. international pressure pushes the agenda in the other direction as the US Office of National Drug Control Policy's director, Jim Carroll, in his visit to Colombia in September 2018 called cocaine production in Colombia "unacceptable" and blamed the rise in domestic demand in the US on the supply side.
+Unfortunately, international pressure pushes the agenda in the other direction as the US Office of National Drug Control Policy's director, Jim Carroll, in his visit to Colombia in September 2018 called cocaine production in Colombia "unacceptable" and blamed the rise in domestic demand in the US on the supply side.
 Colombian president Iván Duque, is satisfying his ally by adopting this focus on eradication, differing himself to his predecessor who's position was the need for working both on the supply and demand side and that the supply side needs to focus on substitution and creating fruitful environment in the countryside for alternative forms of subsistence.
-120

 This trend has continued as US President Donald Trump has pushed the Duque administration to act against cocoa production which also has led to an expansion of its manual eradication teams from 25 in 2017 to nearly 150 in 2020.
 This rapid expansion appears to have a negative effect on any instruction in use-of-force protocols that the security forces accompanying the eradicators were receiving.
 Results show that there is an evident risk that when these teams go into rural communities, the resulting confrontations involve excessive or even lethal force and the lack of free, prior and informed consent when it comes to indigenous peoples.
 In an event on 22 April 2020, in an operation for manual eradication, members of the police eradication team fired into a group of Awa indigenous people, who were attempting to talk to them about why indigenous authorities had not been consulted about the planned eradication, as required by law.
 One indigenous community member was killed and three others wounded.
-121 programme to implement gradually, focussing more deeply in the areas, ensuring tangible results before moving to the next area.
-They also note that the possibilities of success for the programme diminishes in areas counting illicit economies and criminal groups.